Comprehensive Guide to Newborn Photography Safety

 The Importance of Baby Safety in Newborn Photography

-London newborn photographer Valentina holding a baby during a session
+Newborn photographer Valentina holding a baby during a newborn shoot.
+Safe newborn posing practice

-Here a few measures I take for baby safety during newborn sessions.
+Here are a few measures I take to ensure newborn photography safety.

 Clean Space

 Of course, this is the basics.
 Newborns are super fresh, not vaccinated yet and therefore more vulnerable to germs and viruses.
-Their immune system is building up slowly so a clean environment is paramount.
-Even before Covid, cleaning the space before and after a session, washing the fabrics and outfits used in the session, using hand sanitiser throughout the shoot, wearing clean clothes just for the session was the normality.
-I postponed sessions because I woke up with a simple cold or because my daughter was poorly and didn’t want to transmit any bugs.
-And again I worked with a face mask (pre-Covid time) when I had a bit of cold left if parents were okay with it.
-Baby safety is important from the very start.
+Their immune system is building up slowly so a clean environment is essential.
+Even before COVID, cleaning the space before and after a session, washing the fabrics and outfits used in the session, using hand sanitiser throughout the shoot, and wearing clean clothes just for the session was the normality.
+If I wake up with a simple cold or if my daughter is sick, I postpone sessions to avoid any risk of transmission.
+If parents however decide it’s okay to do the session anyway, I worked with a face mask (even in pre-Covid time) if I have a running nose. l Baby safety is important from the very start.

 Camera Strap On!